Non-Barbie Fashion Dolls, Clones, and Competitors 1960s to early-2000s

 Uneeda, 1990s, Barbie competitors:

 Marked U.D.
 CO.
 INC. (on the heads); UNEED ADOLL CO.
 INC (on the upper backs).
 These two use the same head sculpt as Uneeda’s 1980s Streak ‘N Frost Miki (a White doll).
 Their names are unknown.
 They have firm vinyl heads and hollow plastic bodies and limbs.
-They both have black rooted hair.
+They both have black-rooted hair.
 One doll’s hair is curly; the other doll wears a side ponytail with curly ends.
-Both have brown painted eyes, rooted upper eyelashes, painted upper and lower eyelashes, smiling open mouths with molded upper teeth.
+Both have brown painted eyes, rooted upper eyelashes, painted upper and lower eyelashes, and smiling open mouths with molded upper teeth.
 Both dolls are redressed.

 Unknown Manufacturer, 1960s-1970s, Barbie competitors:

 Marked MADE IN HONG KONG.
 The heads are firm vinyl.
 The arms are firm plastic.
 The body and legs are hollow plastic.
 Both have a twist and turn waist.
-Black rooted bubble cut hairstyles, brown painted eyes (the whites have faded or were never painted properly); closed mouths.
+Black-rooted bubble cut hairstyles, brown painted eyes (the whites have faded or were never painted properly); closed mouths.
 Dressed in original bathing suits (purple and pink), released without shoes.
 These two have a black rubber band on their right wrist that possibly held a hangtag.

 Unknown Manufacturer, 1970s, Grown Up Tammy competitor:

 Marked HONG KONG on a raised rectangular piece of vinyl (on the head); MADE IN HONG KONG (on the upper back).
-The head is vinyl; the body and limbs are hollow plastic; has a twist and turn waist.
-Black rooted bubble cut hairstyle, brown painted side-glancing eyes, closed mouth with dark red lip color.
+The head is vinyl; the body and limbs are hollow plastic; has a twist-and-turn waist.
+Black-rooted bubble cut hairstyle, brown painted side-glancing eyes, closed mouth with dark red lip color.
 The red sleeveless blouse with sailor collar, calico-print skirt, and brown belt might be original; the red high-heel shoes are replacements.

 Unknown Manufacturer, 1990s, Teen Skipper competitor:

 Unmarked.
 Soft vinyl head, rigid plastic body, firm vinyl arms and legs (not hollow) with bend-click knees, twist and turn waist.
 Long black rooted straight hair, brown painted eyes with upper painted eyelashes, parted lips are painted red with painted teeth area.
-Has permanently placed white stud earrings, otherwise is redressed.
+Has permanently placed white stud earrings; otherwise, is redressed.

 _________